signalfx/vmstat-collectd/README.md

 Symbols like `/`, `-` and `%` in metric names (but not in device names) are automatically replaced by underscores (i.e. `_`).

-Please note that this plugin will take only last line of `iostat` output, so big `Count` numbers also have no sense, but `Count` needs to be more than `1` to get actual and not historical data.
+Please note that this plugin will take only last line of `vmstat` output, so big `Count` numbers also have no sense, but `Count` needs to be more than `1` to get actual and not historical data.
 And please make `Interval * Count << Collectd.INTERVAL` (4 seconds by default).
-The deafult value of `Count=2` and `Interval=2` works quite well for me.
+The deafult value of `Count=2` and `Interval=2` works quite well.

 Technical notes
 ---------------

-For parsing `iostat` output, I'm using [jakamkon's](https://bitbucket.org/jakamkon) [python-iostat](https://bitbucket.org/jakamkon/python-iostat) Python module, but as an internal part of the script instead of a separate module because of couple
+For parsing `vmstat` output, I'm using [deniszh/collectd-iostat-python] [jakamkon's](https://bitbucket.org/jakamkon) [python-iostat](https://bitbucket.org/jakamkon/python-iostat) Python module, but as an internal part of the script instead of a separate module because of couple